 Cultivating Strength, Resiliency, and Sensitivity

-Building on its enduring Credo—Think Also of the Comfort and the Rights of Others—and guided by its Core Values—critical thinking, integrity, empathy, community, and diversity—the North Hills Campus at WT guides students to become exemplary citizens and leaders through intentional social and emotional development.
+Building on its enduring Credo—Think Also of the Comfort and the Rights of Others—and guided by its Core Values—critical thinking, integrity, empathy, community, and diversity—Winchester Thurston School, North Campus guides students to become exemplary citizens and leaders through intentional social and emotional development.

 Building Community and Integrity through Leadership and Cooperation in WT’s Lower School